QuantEcon/lecture-python.myst/lectures/mccall_q.md

 ## Employed Worker Can't Quit

-The preceding version of temporal difference Q-learning described in  equation system  (4) lets an an employed  worker quit, i.e., reject her wage as an incumbent and instead receive unemployment compensation this period and draw a new offer next period.
+The preceding version of temporal difference Q-learning described in  equation system  {eq}`eq:old4` lets an employed  worker quit, i.e., reject her wage as an incumbent and instead receive unemployment compensation this period and draw a new offer next period.

 This is an option that the McCall worker described in {doc}`this quantecon lecture <mccall_model>` would not take.